 Recently, Ready by Five has been an integral part of pandemic relief efforts for the families and educators of young children, this is also a central part of our mission.
 We’re excited to see our community-led campaign gain so much traction and grateful for the support of the STL City Alderpersons like Shameem Clark-Hubbard and also STL County Council members who are fighting to put this decision before the broader public.

 This work is urgent and change can’t come quickly enough.
 When we choose to unflinchingly put our children at the center and value those who deeply and selflessly care for them, we will become a region that thrives, we will create a narrative rooted in justice, love, and liberation.
 This requires sacrifice, tough decisions, and the will to make a collective commitment this November and beyond to nurture ready children, ready parents, and ready communities.
 We can win.
 We will win.
 We have to win for our babies.

 Checkout Ellicia Lanier’s story of possibility.
 Ellicia is the Executive Director of Urban Sprouts, a local early childhood education center, and also is a member of the Ready by Five coalition.

 We can shift from “whats ifs” to “right now” starting today.
 It will be a hard shift.
 It will require a change in mindsets, actions, who and how we are in relationship with one another.
 But, we can do this!
 I know we love our region more than we hate the discomfort that comes with change.
 Let’s pursue a St. Louis where our economy and our educational systems nurture the lives of Black and Brown families instead of destroying them.

 Full of love and full of hope,

 P.S.
-Again, we want to acknowledge and thank the organizations and leaders who are sponsoring our first ever Elevate/Elevar Accelerator Community Pitch Day.
+Again, we want to acknowledge and thank the organizations and leaders who are sponsoring our first ever WEPOWER Accelerator Community Pitch Day.
 Don’t forget to RSVP: